The Hotel Elysee, For Literature Lovers

-The Hotel Elysee in Midtown Manhattan at 60 East 54th Street has hosted many popular writers, such as Tennessee Williams and James Michener.
-It offers a stunning “Tennessee Williams Presidential Suite,” a 900-foot living space that includes memorabilia of the playwright.
+The Hotel Elysee at 60 East 54th Street, near Central Park in Midtown Manhattan, has hosted many popular writers, most notably playwright Tennessee Williams and travel history writer James A. Michener.
+It offers a spectacular “Tennessee Williams Presidential Suite,” which features a 900-foot living space that includes memorabilia of the playwright who resided there.

 According to hotelnewsnow.com: “Founded in 1926, The Hotel Elysée has a storied history, which includes connections with several celebrities.
 Actress Tallulah Bankhead, an 18-year resident at the hotel, threw a days-long party celebrating President Harry Truman’s victory over Thomas Dewey in the accompanying Monkey Bar.
 Writer Tennessee Williams (who has a presidential suite in the hotel named after him) lived in the hotel for 15 years before his death in the ‘Sunset Suite’ in 1983.”

-The Hotel Elysee is the fourth stop on our New York Trail!
+The Hotel Elysee is the fourth stop on our New York Author Adventures Trail.